JonHanna/Ariadne/README.txt

-Performance should be comparable to that offered by System.Collections.Concurrent in most cases, but not need compete with it in all, with the intention that there be cases where HackCraft.LockFree is the optimal solution.
+Performance should be comparable to that offered by System.Collections.Concurrent in most cases, but not need compete with it in all, with the intention that there be cases where Ariadne is the optimal solution, even if it isn’t always.
 E.g. a lock-free dictionary would be considered successful if it was normally slower than System.Collections.Concurrent.ConcurrentDictionary but faster when a small number of keys becomes “interesting” and the subject of many writes to the same key.
 (Acutally, the implementation at the time of writing beats